Nicole Eggert’s Sexual Molestation Case Dropped, Scott Baio Is In The Clear

 TMZ reports that under current California law there’s no statute of limitations if an adult sexually assaults a minor.
 Unfortunately for Eggert, when the alleged assaults occurred in the 80s, the statute of limitations was three years.
 Since it has been far longer than that, they aren’t able to prosecute.
 Of course, this still leaves a cloud over Baio since he won’t have a venue, other than the court of public opinion, to confront his accuser and get his day in court.

 However, another co-star has gone to bat for him.
-According to the New York Post, former Charles in Charge co-star, Josie Davis, refuted Eggert’s allegation that Baio asked her to pull her pants down when she was just 13-years-old.
+According to the Page Six, former Charles in Charge co-star, Josie Davis, refuted Eggert’s allegation that Baio asked her to pull her pants down when she was just 13-years-old.
 Davis portrayed Sarah Powell on the syndicated seasons of the sitcom, which aired from 1987 to 1990.

 All the support is amazing.
 You have no idea how much I appreciate it ❤️ #timesup • Repost from @nikrichie – I wish men would wake up and look at women as our equals.
 I watched the @todayshow @megyntoday and I saw powerful women.
 Nicole, you have a voice and Megyn thank you for giving her the platform to voice.
 This is not a “story”, this is a factual scar that Scott Baio created.
 He molested a minor and abused his power.
 Let this be a lesson to all women who are afraid to defeat their monsters… a dark secret is only dark, if you refuse the light. #MeToo